tentone/potree-core/README.md

 ## Example
+ - The project can be build running the commands `npm install` and `npm run build`.
+ - Download the potree build from the build folder or add it to your project using NPM.
+ - Include it alonside the worker folder in your project (can be found on the source folder).
+ - The build is a ES module, that can be imported to other projects, threejs should be available as a peer dependency.
- - Bellow its a fully functional example of how to use this wrapper to load potree point clouds to a THREE.js project
+ - Bellow its a fully functional example of how to use this wrapper to load potree point clouds to a three.js project

 ```javascript
 const scene = new Scene();